6/2 Carson Road,

-In the case of a death, a close relative can apply for funeral expenses and loss of financial support.The assessor of criminal injuries compensation is responsible for assessing each claim and making a decision regarding compensation.
+In the case of a death, a close relative can apply for funeral expenses and loss of financial support.The assessor of criminal injuries compensation is responsible for assessing each claim and making a decision regarding criminal compensation payouts.

 NO WIN NO FEE Criminal Injury Compensation Lawyers

 At Foyle Legal we offer a no obligation free first consultation for personal injury matters and we take your matter on a no win no fee* basis.
-This means that if you are not successful you do not pay Foyle Legal legal fees but you will still be liable for the disbursements (such as medical reports) associated with your case.
+This means that if you are not successful with your victim compensation WA, you do not pay Foyle Legal legal fees but you will still be liable for the disbursements (such as medical reports) associated with your case.